Turlt31/GUI-Password-Manager-Python/README.md

 And a diffrent key for Encryption and Decryption

-For a .exe version run the following commands
+For a .exe version run the following commands in the same directory as the .py file
 ```
 pip install pyinstaller
 pyinstaller --onefile -w main.py